locaweb/leela/README.rst

 LEELA
 =====

-Distributed event processor and monitoring system.
+Distributed, real time event processor and monitoring engine.

 For information on the usage, architecture and much more please refer to the documentation.